FurcyPin/bigquery-frame/README.md

 ## What is it ?

+Bigquery-frame is a library that does two things:
+- It brings a DataFrame API similar to PySpark, that runs on BigQuery
+- It brings several cool features on top of it that lets you do magic stuff on BigQuery, like handling nested data like it's nothing, or comparing two tables (a.k.a. data-diff).

-This project started as a POC that aimed to showcase the wonders that could be done if BigQuery provided a DataFrame API in Python similar to the one already available with PySpark or Snowpark.
+This project originally started as a POC that aimed to showcase the wonders that could be done if BigQuery provided a DataFrame API in Python similar to the one already available with PySpark or Snowpark.

 With time, I started to add more and more [cool features :sunglasses:](#cool-features).

 I tried to reproduce the most commonly used methods of the Spark DataFrame object.
-I aimed at making something as close as possible as PySpark, and tried to keep exactly the same naming and docstrings as PySpark's DataFrames.
+I aimed at making something as close as possible to PySpark, and tried to keep exactly the same naming and docstrings as PySpark's DataFrames.

 For instance, this is a working example of PySpark code: